fulara/mki-rust/README.md

 cross check --target x86_64-pc-windows-gnu

 ```
+#### TODOs:
+Simulate Linux mouse input - this requires different library - probably x11.
+Check for is toggled on linux.
+Validate config before registering the config.
+Add support to mouse keys on config aproach - now its just pretends its there.

 # Support
 If you want to show appreciation for the stuff this repo gave you - you can do so via https://www.buymeacoffee.com/fulara